 Art Studio & Gallery

-The Goodwill Art Studio & Gallery is an innovative fine arts program for people with developmental disabilities and other barriers.
+The Goodwill Art Studio & Gallery is an innovative fine arts program for artists with developmental disabilities and other barriers.

 The studio and gallery provides a rewarding environment on so many levels.
 It is open to adults with any disability, creating a diverse studio environment.
 For the artists who create here, it is a place of self-expression and personal growth.
 For the volunteers who lend their time, it is a place of fulfillment.
 And for the patrons of the arts, it is a source of inspiring collections and talent.